 Have you ever been in a position in which you have had to ask the question, “How can I fix my bad credit?”
 You know how powerless the situation can make you feel and it doesn’t help if you have to search for the top rated credit repair companies to even get started with a service!
 In many of these cases, desperate people have turned to so-called online repair companies/firms to fix bad credit.
 These services can be quite expensive and—in many cases—completely unnecessary.
 The good news is, there are several steps you can take initiate to fix bad credit, without paying a single dime to professionals.
 In the following article we will outline some of these steps in great detail.
-Hopefully we can provide an answer to the question, “Can I fix my credit on my own.”
+Hopefully we can provide an answer to the question, “Can I fix my FICO score on my own.”

-Your credit worthiness—or unworthiness—is determined by your credit report.
-In fact, there are three top online reporting and management agencies that keep track of your credit and determine your score.
+An applicant’s credit worthiness or unworthiness—is determined by thier financial history.
+In fact, there are three top online reporting and management agencies that keep track of individual’s spending history and determine your score.

 You do business with creditors often.
-Creditors include home and auto lenders and credit card companies and even utility companies.
+Lenders include home and auto lenders and credit card companies and even utility companies.
 These firms report to one or more of these online agencies.
 Especially in cases when you fall behind on a particular payment (late payments), default on loan among others.
-Most of these three credit reporting agencies hold your credit in the palms of their hands.
-It is crucial that you monitor these reports and stay abreast of your credit worthiness and score.
+Most of these three reporting agencies hold your credit in the palms of their hands.
+It is crucial that you monitor these reports and stay abreast of your FICO score.
 In some instances, inaccurate information can be reported to one or more of these agencies, damaging your credit as a result.
-Below are some steps you can take to stay on top of your credit and fix bad issues where they exist.
+Below are some steps to stay on top of your finances and fix bad issues where they exist.

 Step Two: Review Credit Reports Carefully

 • Personal Information.
-Make sure the name, address, birth date and social security number on your credit report is correct and up-to-date.
+Make sure the name, address, birth date and social security number on all your financial documents is correct and up-to-date.

 • Accounts.
 If you notice an unfamiliar account in which creditor data show on a report.
 Ensure that you are actually the owner of that account—the one who opened it.